A proportional hazard model for the estimation of ionosphere storm occurrence risk: INTRODUCTION

-As said before, the first obstacle to direct application of EVT is the bounded discrete form of our data.
-The ap index varies in the set $\{$0, 2, 3, 4, 5, 6, 7, 9, 12, 15, 18, 22, 27, 32, 39, 48, 56, 67, 80, 94, 111, 132, 154, 179, 207, 236, 300, 400$\}$.
-The application of Extreme Value Theory assumes the continuity of the probability distribution and it is well known that EVT does not apply to discrete finite observations, see for example \cite{Anderson1970}.

-The fact that finite discrete data do not enter in the scope of the theory is not the only issue.
-Indeed, in case of peaks over threshold modeling, one has to choose a threshold.
-The choice of the optimal threshold is made analyzing the behavior of the parameters according to a threshold variation.
-This is, generally speaking, not possible with discrete data.
-For example, see the work of Cooley, Nychka and Naveau \cite{CooleyNaveau2007}, where the low precision of the measure makes data almost discrete.
-Here, when the threshold grows up, one can observe a sawtooth behavior of parameters estimators and this makes the threshold selection troublesome. \\

-A second problem is that ap index data obviously show a non stationary pattern.
-It is well known that the sun activity follows cycles with a duration of about 11 years.
-Corresponding cycles are observable in ap index behavior and must be taken into account for model assessment.
-This behavior implies that the probability of a magnetic storm occurrence depends on the position into the cycle.
-See Figure \ref{Cycle2}, for example.

-One can see the first complete solar cycle of the data set.
-Its middle is indicated by a vertical dotted line.
-One obviously remarks that strong storms (characterized by a high ap index level) occur principally during the second half of the cycle.
-Thus, it is not realistic to model this behavior by a standard stationary extreme value model (e.g. with constant parameters).
-A more efficient approach will be to include non-stationarity in parameters estimation.
-But once again, for this type of processes, there is no general theory allowing such a modeling.
+Indeed, a first issue to investigate is the non-stationarity of the studied phenomenon.
+Since 1843, and the publication of the short article by Schwabe \cite{Schwabe}, it is known that Sun activity (characterized by the number of solar sunspots) is characterized by 11-year cycles.
+Corresponding cycles are observable in the $ap$ index data set (Figure \ref{fig : cycles123}).
+Hüsler \cite{Husler86} extends the results of EVT for stationary processes to some non-stationary ones but no general theory exists for non-stationary processes (\cite{Coles2001}, Chapter 6).

-In various research fields like hydrology, non stationary extreme models are proposed.
-For example, see the work of Jonathan and Ewans \cite{Jonathan2011}.
-In this paper, authors want to model the seasonality of extreme waves in the gulf of Mexico.
-Occurrence rate and intensity of storm peak events vary with season.
-To model this seasonal effect, the authors have chosen to express the Generalized Pareto parameters as a function of seasonal degree using a Fourier form.
-But this approach supposes that the classical EVT can be applied, and this is not the case with the data set used in this paper.
+However, various non-stationary extreme models are proposed, as the pragmatic approach of Coles (again Chapter 6 in \cite{Coles2001}) or the work of Jonathan and Ewans \cite{Jonathan2011}.
+In this paper, authors model the seasonality of extreme waves in the Gulf of Mexico.
+Occurrence rate and intensity of storm peak events vary with season (the Generalized Pareto parameters are expressed as a function of seasonal degree using a Fourier form).
+Our model could have adopted these approaches but the following arguments show that it was not relevant.